1NF1N18Y/Points-Masternodes/doc/README.md

-MERGEX Core
+POINTS Core
 ==========

-This is the official reference wallet for MERGEX digital currency and comprises the backbone of the MERGEX peer-to-peer network.
-You can [download MERGEX Core](https://www.mergex.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for POINTS digital currency and comprises the backbone of the POINTS peer-to-peer network.
+You can [download POINTS Core](https://www.mergex.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run MERGEX on your native platform.
+The following are some helpful notes on how to run POINTS on your native platform.

 ### Unix